-In the opinion of the Responsible Entities of Australian Crohn's and Colitis Association trading as Crohn's & Colitis Australia:
+In the opinion of the Responsible Entities of Crohn's & Colitis Australia:

 - a.
 The financial statements and notes of Crohn's & Colitis Australia are in accordance with the Australian Charities and Not-for-profits Commission Act 2012, including: - i.
-Giving a true and fair view of its financial position as at 31 December 2020 and of its performance for the financial year ended on that date; and - ii.
+Giving a true and fair view of its financial position as at 31 December 2022 and of its performance for the financial year ended on that date; and - ii.
 Complying with Australian Accounting Standards to the extent described in Note 1 and the Australian Charities and Not-for-profits Commission Regulation 2013; and - b.
 There are reasonable grounds to believe that Crohn's and Colitis Australia will be able to pay its debts as and when they become due and payable.